legluondunet/MyLittleLutrisScripts/Tomb Raider III - Adventures of Lara Croft/README.md

 ### Description:
 "Tomb Raider III - Adventures of Lara Croft" provided by GOG using OpenLara open source project
 ### Technical notes:
-- OpenLara support for "Tomb Raider III" is still work in progress and incomplete, install this script only for testing.
+- OpenLara support for "Tomb Raider III" is still work in progress and incomplete, install this script only for testing
 ### Credits:
 - OpenLara: https://github.com/XProger/OpenLara
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts